Restaurant Data Analytics: 5 Important Metrics to Look Out For

 For instance, if you find that there are fan favorites, these items can serve as the dishes you promote in advertisements.
 You can also prioritize these items on QR codes and within social media assets.

-Finding out which items generate the most revenue is also great for inventory tasks.
-Let’s say you view the POS analytics and determine that some dishes aren’t profitable, there will likely be ingredients to remove from restock orders.
+Let’s say through restaurant POS integration reports, you determine that some dishes aren’t profitable, there will likely be ingredients to remove from restock orders.
 In time, this will save the business a significant amount of money.

 3. Consumer Trends